MicrosoftDocs/power-platform/power-platform/admin/integrate-synchronize-your-email-system.md

 > [!IMPORTANT]
 > - In previous versions of Dynamics CRM, you could also use the Email Router to synchronize records.
-The Email Router has been deprecated as of the [!INCLUDE[pn_crm_9_0_0_online](../includes/pn-crm-9-0-0-online.md)].
+The Email Router has been deprecated as of the Dynamics 365 (online), version 9.0.
 We strongly recommend that you migrate all email routing functionality to use  server-side synchronization.
 > - Internet Message Access Protocol (IMAP) email servers are not currently supported by server-side synchronization or the Email Router.
 > - As of 1/29/2018, based on overwhelming customer feedback and our desire to continue supporting our customers, we have **decided not to deprecate [!INCLUDE[pn-crm-2016-outlook-shortest](../includes/pn-crm-2016-outlook-shortest.md)]** ([!INCLUDE[pn-outlook](../includes/pn-outlook.md)] add-in).
 Please read [this blog post](https://blogs.msdn.microsoft.com/crm/2018/01/29/continued-support-for-outlook-add-in-dynamics-365-for-outlook/) for more details.